raket/idea-silverstripe/README.md

 * Basic syntax error highlighting with wanrings for mismatching blocks and unclosed blocks.
 * Code folding for if, with, loop and control blocks.
 * Full highlighting of the basic SilverStripe template language.
+* Resolving of files in include statements.
+* Basic error checking in translation and include tags.
 * By default, files matching `*.ss` are handled by this plugin.
 Configure other file patterns in `Settings->File Types`.

 ## Future directions

-* Make the parser better.
-It parses the basic syntax but there's still alot to do.
+* Make the parser even better.
-  * Handle operators in var statements.
-  * The translation tag.
-  * else_if and else needs to be handled properly.
 * Code completion.
 * Custom method and variable resolutions.
 IE for example resolving $ThemeDir to the actual dir in the project.
 Figure out variable scope etc.
 * Everything else.